Home / Southeast Asia / Philippines / Banana Cue

 Banana Q (Saging na Saba)

-Close-up of authentic Filipino banana cue from Manila - deep-fried saba bananas on bamboo skewers with a glistening...
+Authentic Filipino banana cue: deep-fried saba bananas on bamboo skewers with a glistening, golden-brown caramelized sugar coating.

 Usually safe when basic precautions are followed